Chilly weather always calls for a bowl of cozy Miso Noodle Soup….

 Here’e the beauty of this Miso Noodle Soup recipe.
 It gives you all the beautiful flavors of the Miso Ramen that you know and love, yet it simplifies the cooking process.

-Making miso ramen the authentic way is actually quite a laborious task.
-One that many of us busy people will probably give up before even getting started.
+Making Sapporo miso ramen the authentic Hokkaido way is actually quite a strain (pun intended).
+Many of us busy people will probably give up on it before even getting started.

 My goal is always crazy yummy (maintaining all the lovely flavors), cutting corners when I can, and not cutting them when I cannot.